The Major and Minor in Spanish

 Requirements

-• SPAN 301 Introduction to Hispanic Literature and up to one additional 300-level course
+• SPAN 301 Introduction to Hispanic Literature (prerequisite to all 400-level courses)

 Units from Study Abroad

-2. If a student has taken SPAN 301 (Introduction to Literature) before going abroad, the student brings back a unit in literature or culture (from abroad) towards the minor.
+3. If a student has taken SPAN 301 (Introduction to Literature) before going abroad, the student brings back a unit in literature or culture (from abroad) towards the 400-level requirement for the minor.
 A student who goes abroad before taking SPAN 301 needs to take SPAN 301 and enough 400-level courses on campus after study abroad in order to complete the minor requirements.
-Students who go on study abroad before taking SPAN 301 should contact Spanish faculty prior to their return to determine which on-campus Spanish course to take next in the sequence.
+Students who go on study abroad before taking SPAN 301 should contact Spanish faculty prior to their return to determine which on-campus Spanish course to take next in the sequence and how their study abroad course will fit into their minor.

 Advanced Placement (AP) and International Baccalaureate (IB) Credit for Spanish Major and Minor